 Snowbusters (Grades 3-8)

-Snowbusters is a fun and memorable after school skiing and snowboarding opportunity available to OLG students in grades 3-8.
+Snowbusters is an after-school skiing and snowboarding opportunity available to OLG students in grades 3-8.
 Through Hyland Hills Ski Area, our students have the option to rent equipment and take lessons or to just go out to the hill and ski or snowboard with their friends.

 The program typically runs on Monday and Wednesday evenings during the months of February and March.
 Lessons run from 5:00 to 6:30 p.m., but lift tickets are honored until mountain closing, so many students come early and stay late.
 The Snowbusters group rates are roughly half the price of general public fees.
 OLG also offers a very affordable busing option to transport the students directly from school to Hyland Hills.

 Parents can sign up for volunteer shifts distributing lift tickets, chaperoning the students, helping with equipment, etc. Families provide transportation home following the evening of skiing.